HeIIow2/music-downloader/README.md

 There are two bottlenecks with this approach though:
 1. `youtube-dl` is just slow.
 Actually it has to be, to not get blocked by youtube.
 2. Ofthen musicbrainz just doesn't give the isrc for some songs.

-**TODO**
-- look at how the isrc id derived an try to generate it for the tracks without directly getting it from mb.

-**Progress**
-- There is a great site whith a huge isrc database [https://isrc.soundexchange.com/](https://isrc.soundexchange.com/).

 ## Lyrics